Parth-Thakker-2004/Simppl/README.md

-# Simppl Journalism Media Analysis Platform
+# MediaMeld Journalism Media Analysis Platform

-This guide will help you run all components of the Simppl platform.
+This guide will help you run all components of the MediaMeld platform.

 ## Project Purpose and Overview

-Simppl is a specialized tool designed for journalists and media analysts to gain comprehensive insights across both traditional news sources and social media platforms.
+MediaMeld is a specialized tool designed for journalists and media analysts to gain comprehensive insights across both traditional news sources and social media platforms.
 Using AI-powered analysis, it allows users to:

 1. **Cross-platform media analysis**: Compare how stories are covered in professional journalism versus social media discussions
 2. **Detect emerging narratives**: Identify trending topics and audience sentiment across different platforms